logzio/logz-docs/_source/logzio_collections/_metrics-sources/cassandra.md

 * {% include metric-shipping/replace-metrics-token.html %}
 * {% include log-shipping/replace-vars.html listener=true %}
-* Edit the `hosts` field for prometheus JMX metrics, specify comma separated list of your Cassandra servers adresses (exapmle: `hosts: ["cassandra1:7070","cassandra2:7070"]` )
+* Edit the `hosts` field for prometheus JMX metrics.
+Specify a comma-separated list of your Cassandra server adresses, (for example: `hosts: ["cassandra1:7070","cassandra2:7070"]`).
 * Replace `<<CLUSTER-TAG>>` with a custom string value to help you identify your Cassandra cluster.
 This can be helpful if you're running a multi-cluster Cassandra environment.

 ##### Start Metricbeat